wlonk/arcadia/rules/index.md

 > #### TODO: Main
 > {: .no_toc}
 >
-> Popcorn initiative (inc. GM) for scene-calling?
-Scene types (dramatic,
-> procedural, mystical, ish.)
->
 >  "Asset" matters:
 >
 >  1. Fairy needs and desires
->  2. Perception of the fairy
->  3. Perception per-social-role
->  4. Family and friends, and their effects on reputation
->       * Families have reputations.
-But unlike individuals' reputations, they
->         are all-or-nothing.
-If the family's reputation is lost, all the boons
->         are lost.
-(Or one reputation per boon?)
-When a reputation comes under
->         threat, make a clock.
 >
 >  Design matters:
 >